A global framework to drive environmental, social and economic sustainability in productive landscapes

 Goals and indicators at the global level will support targets and criteria tailored to the specific landscape context.
 Relative progress and absolute threshold indicators will enable reporting on both continuous improvement and compliance with sustainability commitments.
 This framework will provide data-based performance results to help generate incentives and finance that advance landscape sustainability actions.

-The LS is developed and managed collaboratively by Verra, Rainforest Alliance and the Climate, Community & Biodiversity Alliance in partnership with the International Union for Conservation of Nature, Nature Conservation Research Centre, Proforest and Solidaridad, with input from a broad range of stakeholders.
+The Landscape Standard is being developed in partnership with the International Union for Conservation of Nature, Nature Conservation Research Centre, Proforest and Solidaridad, with input from a broad range of stakeholders.
 It is supported by the International Climate Initiative of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), Germany.

 For a list of the Landscape Standard’s Advisory Group members, please click here.